runpod/docs/docs/sdks/go/overview.md

 Before you begin, ensure that you have the following:

 - Go installed on your machine (version 1.16 or later)
-- A RunPod account with an API key and endpoint ID
+- A RunPod account with an API key and Endpoint Id

-## Install the RunPod SDK
+## Install the RunPod SDK {#install}

 Before integrating RunPod into your project, you'll need to install the SDK.